jamie082/Grocery_API/README.md

-w to build RESTful API in Flask / Python 3 with ORM This project uses CRUD and ORM (object-relational mapping), Flask, i'm starting a career in Flask and python 3 development.
-SQLAlchemy

 # What this program Grocery-DB is about
+This project usess CRUD and ORM (object-relation mapping), Flask and SQLAlchemy).
 This project taught me how to use the Visual Studio SQLite extension also about lambda

 Grocery database program written in Python3 and SQLAlchemy database software